LEED v4 overview

 Tip 4, learn the certification thresholds as a single block.
 Certified 40 to 49, Silver 50 to 59, Gold 60 to 79, Platinum 80 and above, on a 110-point scale.
 Memorize the four ranges together; they often appear as distractors in multiple-choice answers.

 Tip 6, pair LEED with NECB and NBC.
-LEED Energy and Atmosphere builds on a code-level energy baseline.
-LEED Indoor Environmental Quality overlaps with NBC occupant health.
+LEED Energy and Atmosphere models performance against an ASHRAE 90.1-2010 Appendix G baseline, while the NECB sets the code floor on Canadian projects.
+LEED Indoor Environmental Quality overlaps with NBC occupant health requirements.
 If a question mixes LEED and Canadian code, the code wins for compliance and the LEED layer adds the optimization.

 Tip 7, remember LEED is voluntary.
 A LEED prerequisite is not a legal requirement; a code provision is.
-ExAC questions sometimes test that distinction by asking whether a strategy is required or simply rewarded.
+ExAC questions sometimes test that distinction by asking whether a strategy is required or simply rewarded with points.

 Common ExAC scenarios where LEED v4 is the answer